Identifying the signs of Frostbite - Local News 8

 Areas that are the most susceptible to frostbite are those furthest away from the core.
 Such as your nose, fingers and toes.

-"By the time you hit true frostbite, things are typically numb," Dr. Mark Conroy, Emergency Medicine, The Ohio State University said.
+"By the time you hit true frostbite, things are typically numb," The Ohio State University Dr. Mark Conroy said.
 "So, you don't necessarily feel them."

 Some of the first signs frostbite include:

-"Significant frostbite will blister and looks like a burn," Dr. Jeremy Monroe, Portneuf Medical Center said.
+"Significant frostbite will blister and looks like a burn," Portneuf Medical Center's Dr. Jeremy Monroe said.
 "So you should probably have that treated."

 You can prevent frostbite by wearing waterproof clothing wearing gloves, and keeping other parts of you body like your ears and nose covered.
 Avoiding alcohol can also prevent frostbite.